 It’s key for me to be volitional in all aspects of my relationship with God, but especially with investing in His Word.
 It’s the Word that God often uses to reveal aspects of Himself to us.
 If I don’t regularly read scripture, then I begin to slack in other areas of the relationship.
 It always seems to work that way for me.

 To bear fruit, I need to allow God to be active in my life.
 My relationship with God has to be at the forefront of my intentions, which leads me to make good decisions, and subsequently engage in fruit bearing activities.

 Whenever I read Matthew 7:21-23, it convicts me of my failure to consistently keep my relationship with the Lord at the top of my priorities:

-How often other things slowly creep into my life and become idols taking me away from a healthy relationship with God.
-I have trouble even fathoming losing the opportunity for eternal relationship with God because I was more consumed by lesser things during my stay in this life…how foolish does this sound?
-BUT, how many of us place ourselves at risk for losing this undeserved, yet ultimately desired gift?
+How often other things have slowly crept into my life and become idols that take me away from a healthy relationship with God.
+I struggle to even fathom the idea of losing the opportunity for eternal relationship with God because I was more consumed by lesser things during my stay in this life.
+How foolish it sounds to make such decisions, right!?!
+Yet, how many of us place ourselves at risk by doing that very thing?
+How many of us are willing to risk losing this undeserved, yet ultimately desired gift?